xxyeon129/TIL/CS/DataStructure/Ch11 Tree Projects.md

 }

 if(data_count > MAXIMUM) {
-  // fix the root of the entire tree
+  // To fix the root of the entire tree:

   // 1.
 Create a new root with no entries and let the old root be the child of the new root
   // 2.
 Call fix_excess on the old root